SammyT1178/Prism-Documentation/README.md

 	![Disp_Lookup](https://user-images.githubusercontent.com/61430214/209995487-472be05f-52f8-427e-a461-1c12abeda0fc.png)

 - Drawer Open
-	- Have not been able to test
+	- Works (allegedly)
 - Change Till/Drawer
-	- Have not been able to test
+	- Seems to work while under an admin account
 - Check In
 	- Works after setting up subsidiary
-	- No longer asks for login informaton
+	- No longer asks for login information
 - Check Out
 	- Works after setting up subsidiary
-	- No longer asks for login informaton
+	- No longer asks for login information
 - Time Clock
 	- Modifying clock in/out time works as anticipated
 	- Could be improved by putting the time and date menus on the same window
 	- Could also improve by setting the default sort to Event Date Descending
 - Promotions
-	- Saving promotions seems to work
+	- Saving promotions seem to work
 	- Getting the promotions to show on POS transaction may need to take more testing
 ### Customers ###
 - Customer Lookup